mrdomino/onepass/README.md

 More specifically, this is a deterministic password manager: turn one master password into any number of unique, strong per-site passwords.
 No secrets stored, config can be public.

+**Caveat emptor:** prior to v1, I reserve the right to make changes that result in different passwords getting generated for the same site and master password, and will endeavor to bump the minor version number when I do this.
+After v1, I will only make such changes if absolutely necessary — e.g. if a flaw is found in the cryptosystem — and these will be accompanied by a new major version.

 ## Installation

 ### macOS (Recommended)